-This news-briefing will be updated on a regular basis so please read it from time to time and if you have suggestions or comments we will be delighted to hear from you
+This briefing will be updated on a regular basis so please read it from time to time and if you have any comments we will be delighted to hear from you.

 Chair, James Madison Charitable Trust